SAULT STE MARIE

 Approximately 14,700 people live in Sault Sainte Marie.
 The current land use surrounding the site is residential and light industrial.
 There are approximately 400 single-family residences located within one-half mile of the site boundary.
 The McKinley Elementary School, now the McKinley Manor Assisted Living facility, is located 100 feet south of the western portion of the site and is attended by about 350 students.
 The nearby residences and the school are connected to the city's municipal water system.

 Site ResponsibilityThe Cannelton site has been addressed through potentially responsible party (PRP) actions under federal and state oversight.

 Threats and ContaminantsSoils, sediments, and surface water in the St. Marys River were contaminated with heavy metals, including chromium, lead, cadmium, arsenic, and mercury.
 Remaining sediments on site potentially could be a concern if contaminants are taken up by microorganisms into the food chain.
 If pollutants bioaccumulate in fish, they may pose a health hazard if eaten.

-Cleanup ProgressImmediate threats at the site have been mitigated through various removal actions.
+Cleanup ProgressImmediate threats at the site have been addressed through various removal actions.
 In 1988, the United States Environmental Protection Agency (EPA) excavated five trenches to decrease the potential for additional fires; the potentially responsible party (PRP) who owns the property, Cannelton Industries, Inc. (Cannelton), constructed a chain-link fence to limit access to a portion of the property.
-In 1989, under a Unilateral Administrative Order (UAO), Cannelton stabilized the shoreline to prevent erosion from the site.
+In 1989, under a Unilateral Administrative Order (UAO) from EPA, Cannelton stabilized the shoreline to prevent erosion from the site.
 In 1991, under an Administrative Order on Consent (AOC), Cannelton completed further stabilization and security actions, including fencing a greater area of the site, repairing existing fences, and further stabilizing the shoreline area.
 In 1994, under another AOC, Cannelton completed a full shoreline stabilization along the entire site.